 The Katoomba area has a large number of both Antique Shops and Antique Markets.
 There are also quite a few Charity & Op Shops that occasionally have interesting items.

 Please read our separate Blue Mountains Charity Shops Guide.

-This shop used to be in Leura but moved to this new location about a year ago.
-There is a lot of stock and they run a fairly regular Instagram feed. @mementovintageandantiques Vintage, Pop Culture, Plenty of Clothing, Comics, Collectables.
-(December 2022 This store is moving into Katoomba Street)
+There is always a lot of stock and they run a fairly regular Instagram feed. @mementovintageandantiques Vintage, Pop Culture, Plenty of Clothing, Comics, Collectables.

 186 Bathurst Road Katoomba